Malaysia Travel Advice, Embassies & Tourist Offices

 If you are planning to drive in Malaysia, see information on driving abroad.

-You need a 1949 international driving permit (IDP) and a UK driving licence to drive in Malaysia for up to a year.
+You’ll need both the 1949 international driving permit (IDP) and your UK driving licence to drive in Malaysia.
 You cannot buy an IDP outside the UK, so get one before you travel.
-You can buy an IDP in person from some UK post offices – find your nearest post office branch that offers this service.
-You will need to buy a new IDP for each additional year you plan to drive in Malaysia.
+You must buy a new IDP for each additional year you plan to drive in Malaysia.

 There have been several fatal bus crashes, particularly on overnight journeys.
 Choose a reputable operator for your journey.